zazaserty/zaquartz/content/Semestre 3/Art & science of I.N/Séance 3-Mutlilateral diplomacy.md

 	- Adoption of the agenda:
 		- Changes can be made but this is avoided as it could be chaotic.
 - Opening Statements by delegations
 	- Set the tone: start vague and then get precise afterwards?
 It is the moment to put HQ instructions on the table.
-This statement will be very visible even to parties not present to diplomats, so we have to analyse the effects of our words.
+This statement will be very visible even to parties not present as diplomats, so we have to analyse the effects of our words.
 ##### Format
 Do we want to limit the negotiation to technicalities and experts?
 To political figures?
 Put it under the umbrella of an IO?
 Sometimes doing it outside gives more freedom.
 Which committees (or subcommittees) do we want to have?
 ###### **Discussion of agenda items**